kephale/TuftsCOMP135_Spring2016/README.md

 # Announcement(s):

-Solutions to assignment 3 are [posted](https://github.com/kephale/TuftsCOMP135_Spring2016/Assignment3-solutions.pdf)
+Solutions to assignment 3 are [posted](https://github.com/kephale/TuftsCOMP135_Spring2016/blob/gh-pages/Assignment3-solutions.pdf)

-Note: Temporary change to Sepideh's office hours will be on Monday, Feb 22 to 1pm-2pm
+Note: Temporary change to Sepideh's office hours: Monday, Feb 22 will now be 1pm-2pm

 # What is this course about?